Shiva9361/Waku-Waku/README.md

 # Waku-Waku

+## 26/03/2024 10:45 pm

+Soo, we still haven't started phase 3, youtube recomended me some videos related to pybind11, to import cpp to python, which got my atttention.
+As i have nothing to go after messing up test2, I dove into the rabbit hole, ended up adding pybind support and directly importing the processor into python.

+The problem with the gui was the use of global variables which would never work if we wanted to deploy this project, so I decided to add session management which was another rabbit-hole.
+CORS ended up creating soo much problem that at the end I just merged both the servers and removed cors altogether.
+So after a day gone, sessions are working fine now.

+Should start with phase 3 tomorrow after discussing with Sasaank.

 ## 10/03/2024 2:30 pm

 We successfully completed the work.
 As the project is not deployed, it takes a few extra steps to run it.